JavaScript Advance Interview Questions & Answers

 What is Object Shallow Copy and Deep Copy?

 An object is said to be shallow copied when properties are shared without any references and if there exists a source whose value is an object, that is copied as a reference.
-Object.assign() create shallow copy.
+Object.assign() create a shallow copy.

-Deep copy created when copied object does not share anything with it’s original object.We can create deep copy by
+Deep copy created when the copied object does not share anything with its original object.
+We can create a deep copy by

 JSON.parse(JSON.stringify(object));

-What is JavaScript WRITABLE , ENUMERABLE & CONFIGURABLE?
+What is JavaScript WRITABLE, ENUMERABLE & CONFIGURABLE?

 var newObject = {};